Macrometacorp/docs/docs/cep/source/source-mapping/index.md

 }
 ```

-The configuration of the `stream` source and `JSON` source mapper to achieve the above is as follows.
+The configuration of the `stream` source and `JSON` source mapper to achieve the above is:

 ```sql
 CREATE SOURCE InputStream WITH (source.type='stream', streams.list='foo', map.type='json') (name string, age int, country string);